zencart/documentation/content/user/admin_pages/catalog/attributes_controller.md

 **Note:** Don't confuse these **attribute** discounts with [**product** quantity discounts](/user/products/quantity_discounts/), which are set using [Products Price Manager](/user/admin_pages/catalog/products_price_manager/).

+- *Product quantity discounts* show you amounts off according to the size of the order.
+- *Attribute quantity discounts* show you decreasing prices for a particular attribute according to the size of the order.

+**Note:** If you don't see this section of the page, it's because you have turned off [Enable Qty Price Discount](/user/admin_pages/configuration/configuration_attributesettings/#enable_qty_price_discount) on the Admin > Configuration > Attributes Settings screen.

 ## Attribute Flags

 ![Prices and Weights](/images/attribute_flags.png)